Notes on negotiating rates for

 - The rates are suggested as minima from which freelances will negotiate upward according to their experience and specialist knowledge.

-- We cannot say it often enough: both sides need to be clear on how many hours' actual work is expected, compared to the notional "teaching hours" paid for.
+- We cannot say it f: both sides need to be clear on how many hours' actual work is expected, compared to the notional "teaching hours" paid for.
+For instance, most educational clients will pay on an hourly rate, but they will often pay an agreed number of extra hours for preparation - if you can negotiate better than one hour prep payment for each hour in the classroom you're doing well.

-- These do not include paid time off.
+- These rates do not include paid time off.

 - Freelances who are registered for VAT will add it to every invoice.